November 14, 2023 0 Comments What to see

 1# The statue of Cupid and Psyche

-Many think it is original by Antonio Canova, the most famous Italian sculptor of the 19th century, but it was actually made by one of his best pupils, Adamo Tadolini.
+Many think it is original by Antonio Canova, the most famous Italian sculptor of the 19th century.
+But it isn’t.
+It was actually made by one of his best pupils, Adamo Tadolini.

 Cupid and Psyche